 Famous for his use of innovative camera angles, director John Frankenheimer was widely acclaimed for a shot that is slightly out of focus: Frank Sinatra showing the all-queens deck of cards to Laurence Harvey.
 Frankenheimer said that rather than the shot being evidence of inspiration, it was an accident and merely the best take for Sinatra.
 Audiences interpreted it as Shaw's blurred perspective.

-Frank Sinatra broke one of his fingers during the fight sequence with Henry Silva.
+Frank Sinatra broke the little finger of his right hand on the desk in the fight sequence with Henry Silva.
 Due to ongoing filming commitments, he could not rest or bandage his hand properly, causing the injury to heal incorrectly.
 It caused him chronic discomfort for the rest of his life.

 Contrary to popular belief, the film was not pulled from circulation following the 1963 assassination of President John F. Kennedy.
 It made its American television debut on The CBS Thursday Night Movies in September 1965 (source: Broadcasting magazine), and was repeated on that network later that season.
 Only when the rights reverted to Frank Sinatra in 1972 did the film disappear from view, although even then turning up for third and fourth network showings on NBC in spring 1974 (source: TV Guide) and summer 1975 (source: Variety).
 Sinatra's neglect in keeping the film in distribution gave rise to the legend that it was suppressed because of its alleged role in Lee Harvey Oswald's assassination of the 35th president.
 The legend was further perpetuated when Sinatra, in alliance with MGM/UA, re-released the film to theaters in 1988.
 When the rumor was debunked in an article in Films in Review, another myth, one claiming that Sinatra and UA had a dispute about the profits, took its place.
 The myth survives to this day, but it is pure fiction.